Municipal Corporation Building, Mumbai: Heritage status and restoration

-Sir Pherosha Mehta Statue in front of MCGM watching over the roads, Chhatrapati Shivaji Maharaj terminus and traffic.

 The Mumbai Heritage Conservation Committee of the Municipal Corporation of Mumbai has categorised the heritage buildings of Mumbai under the guidelines prepared for the purpose.
 According to these guidelines, the Municipal Corporation Building, Bombay has been categorised by the Mumbai Municipal Corporation as Grade II A. The list of heritage buildings, as categorised on 24 April 2005, under Grade I, Grade II, Grade IIA, Grade III and Precincts are 591.
 For the Bombay Municipal Corporation Building, the details are elaborated below.